groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/python-net/_index.en.md

 ############################# Overview ############################
 overview:
   enable: true
-  title: "GroupDocs.Comparison at a glance"
+  title: "Overview of GroupDocs.Comparison"
-  description: "An API to compare popular document types such as PDF, Microsoft Office, HTML, emails, or images within Python applications."
+  description: "An API designed for comparing widely used document types such as PDFs, Microsoft Office files, HTML, emails, or images within Python applications."
   features:
     # feature loop
-    - title: "Detailed Output Reports"
+    - title: "Comprehensive Output Reports"
-      content: "GroupDocs.Comparison identifies changes in document content (characters, words, paragraphs, tables, charts) as well as changes in document style.
-It provides users with a report containing detailed information about differences, including their number and type."
+      content: "GroupDocs.Comparison detects alterations in document content (characters, words, paragraphs, tables, charts) as well as document styling changes.
+Users receive a detailed report highlighting the nature and count of changes."

     # feature loop
-    - title: "Supports Popular File and Document Formats"
+    - title: "Wide Range of File and Document Formats"
-      content: "With the GroupDocs.Comparison API, you can efficiently compare documents in formats like PDF, HTML, email, Microsoft Office Word, Excel spreadsheets, PowerPoint presentations, OneNote, Visio diagrams, text files, JPEG, PNG, GIF, BMP images, and many other formats."
+      content: "The GroupDocs.Comparison API allows you to compare documents in formats such as PDF, HTML, email, Microsoft Office Word, Excel workbooks, PowerPoint files, OneNote notes, Visio diagrams, text documents, JPEG, PNG, GIF, BMP images, among many others."

     # feature loop
-    - title: "Comprehensive Documentation and Examples"
+    - title: "Thorough Documentation and Code Samples"
-      content: "Extensive documentation and code examples for using the Comparison library on different platforms are available, making it easy to integrate GroupDocs.Comparison API into your Python application."
+      content: "In-depth documentation and sample codes for the Comparison library across various platforms are readily available, simplifying the integration of the GroupDocs.Comparison API into your Python applications."

     # feature loop
-    - title: "Select and Merge Changes into One File"
+    - title: "Select and Combine Changes into One Document"
-      content: "If you have different versions of a document, you can select specific changes and compile a new document using the GroupDocs.Comparison library."
+      content: "If you possess various versions of a document, you can selectively compile changes into a single new file using the GroupDocs.Comparison library."

 ############################# Platforms ############################
 platforms:
   enable: true
-  title: "Platform independence"
+  title: "Cross-Platform Compatibility"
-  description: "GroupDocs.Comparison for Python via .NET supports the following operating systems, frameworks, and package managers"
+  description: "GroupDocs.Comparison for Python via .NET is compatible with the following operating systems, frameworks, and package managers."
   items:
     # platform loop
     - title: "Windows"